 The popularity of the USDA loan program is justifiably increasing by the day.
 And for all the right reasons.

-Zero down payment, low income requirements, low interest and mortgage insurance rates, no homeownership-counseling requirements.
-These are just a few of endearing features that almost appear to be too good to be true.
+Zero down payment, low-income requirements, low interest, and mortgage insurance rates, no homeownership-counseling requirements.
+These are just a few of the endearing features that almost appear to be too good to be true.

 But they aren’t.